AbhaySDubey/email_campaign_optimization/README.md

 ### 1. Visualization and Analysis

-**I begin with visualizing the features and analyizing their impact on link clicking rates:**
+**I'll begin with visualizing the features and analyizing their impact on link clicking rates:**

  - I've joined the email_opened and link_clicked table for ease.
  - I'll use heatmaps, bar plots, etc. for visualizations between the link click rate and email opened rate against all the features provided.